Muhlenberg College: History

 In 1910, seeing a need for evening study in the community, the college began offering courses through a "Saturday School for Teachers".
 The offerings for adult education outside of the traditional baccalaureate track evolved over the years through various titles, including an "Extension" school.

+21st century

-In 2002, Muhlenberg opened The W. Clarke Wescoe School of Professional Studies.
-With the addition of graduate degree programs, the Muhlenberg graduate program was renamed as the School for Graduate and Continuing Studies.
+In 2002, Muhlenberg College opened The W. Clarke Wescoe School of Professional Studies.

-In 2019, Muhlenberg College named Kathleen E. Harring, a social psychologist, Muhlenberg's former provost, and a Muhlenberg faculty member since 1984, as its 13th president and its first female president.
-She succeeded John I. Williams, Jr., the college's first Black president, who served as president from 2015 to 2019.
+In 2019, the college named Kathleen E. Harring, a social psychologist and the college's prior provost since 2017, as its 13th president and its first female president.
+She succeeded John I. Williams, Jr., the college's first black president, who was president from 2015 to 2019.